 -Zilotek LED light bulbs

-(If you identify other brands/devices causing electrical interference, we would appreciate contact us and send a brief note, so we can update this list).
+(If you identify other brands/devices causing electrical interference, we would appreciate you contact us and send a brief note, so we can update this list).

 Three example cases of interference: